jezzsantos/saastack/docs/README.md

 Deployment can be performed by any tool set to any environment, any way you like, we just made it easy for GitHub actions.

 For more details, see the [Deployment](DEPLOYMENT.md) documentation.

+## Coding Standards

+Please read the [Coding Standards](CODING_STANDARDS.md) document for the coding standards and rules for programming in this codebase.